CenIII/Text-style-transfer-DeleteRetrieve/README.md

 ### Installing

+*All data and files are included and you can now skip to the "Running the experiment" section.* In case you lose any data or checkpoint to test the code, below are some download links.

 The checkpoint of trained model are needed for evaluating and online transferring.
 <!-- You can download [checkpoint](https://drive.google.com/file/d/1dCYjVoylK4BOgiKlGDolpJEU2TQq3LtK/view?usp=sharing) here.
 After downloading, unzip to target folder